-STUDIO A 3D 9
+3D ART STUDIO 9

 This is an exciting course where you will work with a variety of materials, such as papier mâché, clay, plaster, cardboard, and textiles, among others.
 You will create functional pieces in addition to unique sculptural artwork.
 You will examine and apply the elements and principles of design as you create art, and respond to contemporary and historical works of art.
 You will explore and visually communicate your perspectives on personal identity and community in this class.
-Topics and approaches in this course change every year.
+Topics, approaches, and mediums in this course change every year.
 All experience levels are welcome.

-STUDIO ARTS 3D 10
+3D ART STUDIO 10

 This course provides an opportunity for purposeful play, where students can experiment with a variety of techniques and mediums in 3-dimensional (3D) art.
 Students will learn about basic procedures, methods and tools used in the creation of 3D artwork.
-Students artistic works using sensory will create inspiration, imagination, and inquiry that demonstrate personal, cultural, and historical works.
-They will develop and refine artistic skills and techniques in a of styles and movements, exploring relationships between 3D artistic works, cultures, and society.
-Topics and approaches in this course change every year.
+Students create artistic works using sensory inspiration, imagination, and inquiry that demonstrate personal, cultural, and historical works.
+They will develop and refine artistic skills and techniques in a of styles and movements, exploring range relationships between 3D artistic works, cultures, and society.
+Topics, approaches, and mediums in this course change every year.

-STUDIO ARTS 3D 11
+3D ART STUDIO 11

-expressing ideas enjoy building/constructing in 3D, this is the course for you.
+If you eniov expressing ideas and building/constructing in 3D, this is the course for you.
 Students will create structural artwork using such materials as papier mâché, wire, clay, and found objects, among others.
 Through their artwork, students will reflect personal voice to address social, cultural, and environmental issues.
 This is a truly hands-on experience.
-This course is ideal for those who are considering careers in fields like visual arts, graphic design, animation, architecture, engineering, interior design/development, design, game and web Animation, film/special effects, marketing/advertising.
-Throughout the course, students will be creating artwork for a personalized portfolio that can be a perfect addition to your Capstone project or application for post-secondary education.
-Topics and approaches in this course change every year.
+This course is ideal for those who are considering careers in fields like visual arts, graphic design, animation, architecture, engineering, interior and web design/development, design. game Animation, film/special effects, marketing/advertising.